 - Approximately half of adolescent girls have tried to lose weight and practise extreme weight loss behaviours such as fasting, self-induced vomiting and smoking

 - As many as 75% of high school girls feel fat or want to lose weight

-- Young people who diet moderately are six times more likely to develop an eating disorder; those who are severe dieters have an 18-fold risk
+- Young people who diet moderately are five times more likely to develop an eating disorder; those who are severe dieters have an 18-fold risk

 - Among girls who dieted, the risk of obesity is greater than for non-dieters